Fatcat Love

 All Shall Be Well, Noël (full score) (letter size)

-All Shall Be Well, Noël (vocal parts) (legal size, for folding)
+All Shall Be Well, Noël (voice) (legal size, for folding)

 Hello, friends!